AdaCore/spark2014/lrm/source/subprograms.rst

    -- its parameters and globals.
    -- In this example, the result of the function is dependent on G and X -- but only on Y if G is True.

-.. note:: RCC. procedure S does not make sense.
-It has X and A as both formal parameter and global, so can't be right.
-Assign TJJ to correct.

 Proof Functions
 ~~~~~~~~~~~~~~~